ZachariahRedfield/nat-1-games/src/docs/Codex.md

   * *Mixed images + tokens:*

     * Prompt to choose a path: “Images only” (ignores tokens) or “Tokens only” (ignores images).
 Inform that mixed save is not supported in one asset.

+#### Save Selection Dialog (Unified with Asset Creator)

+- Layout: Reuse the Asset Creation panel shell and controls.
+Open as a right-side panel (same width/spacing), prefilled from current selection.
+Disable or hide sections that do not apply to the selection.
+- Target kinds and availability depend on selection:
+  - Single Image/Natural instance: default target = Image; allow Merged Image (same result for single), and allow Natural (single-variant) if desired.
+  - Multiple Image/Natural instances: show a segmented toggle: Natural Group | Merged Image.
+Natural Group builds variants from each selected item; Merged Image rasterizes into one bitmap.
+  - Single Token: target = Token (locked).
+Prefill glow/name/size/opacity from instance; engine defaults to grid.
+  - Multiple Tokens: target = Token Group (locked).
+Show ordered member list; default order is left-to-right then top-to-bottom.
+  - Mixed Images + Tokens: show an inline warning with two action buttons: “Images only” or “Tokens only”.
+Clicking one filters the selection in-session and updates the dialog accordingly.
+- Common fields (top):
+  - Name input (prefilled with a sensible default).
+  - Preview (thumbnail or tight bounding box preview if Merged Image is selected).
+  - Save / Cancel actions; Enter submits, Esc cancels.
+- Image target options (when applicable):
+  - Bake transforms: rotation/flip/opacity baked into output (default on for selection saves).
+  - Size (tiles) default from selected instance footprint; editable before saving.
+  - Transparency background toggle (on for raster exports).
+- Natural Group options:
+  - Variants list (grid): show each contributing source; allow remove/reorder before save.
+  - Randomization defaults: randomRotation, randomVariant, randomFlipX/Y, randomSize[min,max], randomOpacity[min,max].
+- Merged Image options:
+  - Bounds: auto-tight (default) or fixed grid-aligned bounding box.
+  - Include layer order note: uses selection z-order as drawn (top-most last).
+Opacity/flip/rotation are baked.
+- Token target options:
+  - Name, HP, Initiative, Glow color, Size (tiles), Opacity; all prefilled from the selected token.
+- Token Group options:
+  - Member list with order and remove; spawn spacing (tiles, default 0); default engine grid, no drawing engines.
+- Validation & UX:
+  - Save disabled until a valid name and at least one variant/member (where applicable).
+  - Mixed-type selections show the filter choice UI; saving enforces a single-target type.
+  - On success, push a single undo ‘bundle’ capturing the new asset and any selection-side effects, then switch the selected asset to the new one.

 * **Placement semantics**